ylecuyer/survey-gizmo-ruby/README.md

 # Retrieve all questions for all pages of this survey
 questions = survey.questions
-# Strip out instruction, urlredirect, and logic "questions"
+# Strip out instruction, urlredirect, logic, media, and other non question "questions"
 questions = survey.actual_questions

 # Create a question for your survey.
 The returned object will be given an :id parameter by SG.